 Both during and after college, she taught violin and horseback riding lessons and trained horses professionally.
-Her arts administration experience includes positions with Spoleto Festival USA, the Boston Symphony Orchestra (at the Tanglewood Music Center), and as the first Executive Director of the Mid-Atlantic Symphony Orchestra.
+Her arts administration experience includes positions with Spoleto Festival USA, the Tanglewood Music Center, and as the first Executive Director of the Mid-Atlantic Symphony Orchestra.
 Her training includes a Professional Certificate in Arts Management from the University of Massachusetts Amherst Arts Extension Service, and the Essentials of Orchestra Management seminar at the League of American Orchestras.